 Kirti received her degree in History of Art from the Courtauld Institute of Art, London.
 She is passionate about modern and contemporary Asian art, with a particular interest in art that addresses colonial histories.
 She investigates the complicated histories and narratives of Singapore through her work at OH!

 Sheryll received her degree in Textile Design from the Glasgow School of Art.
-She is interested in the intersection between material histories, pop culture and audience experience, especially how art can transform mundane spaces.
+Her interest lies in the intersection between material histories, pop culture and audience experience, especially how art can transform mundane spaces.
 She has two years of experience in the luxury industry, developing comms strategies and event concepts for fashion and lifestyle clients.